chromium/chromium/docs/security/shepherd.md

 * **Convert functional bugs to Type=Bug** For example, many reports are for crashes of a functional nature, rather than an exploitable security condition, such as most null pointer dereferences.
-Convert such reports from Type=Bug-Security to Type=Bug.
-Remove `Restrict-View-SecurityTeam`, but consider adding other view restrictions, such as ‘Restrict-View-EditIssue’ if the immediate disclosure could result in potential abuse (e.g. denial of service issue).
+Convert such reports from Type=Vulnerability to Type=Bug.
+Do NOT remove security@chromium.org from collaborators first (as this will result in orphaning the bug), but update the 'Issue Access Level' to the appropriate visibility.
+You may consider adding other visibility restrictions, such as `Limited Visibility + Googlers` and select / add edit-bug-access@chromium.org to the 'Add collaborator groups' (this is similar to 'Restrict-View-EditAccess' in the legacy issue tracker) if the immediate disclosure could result in potential abuse (e.g. denial of service issue).
 * **Convert to a privacy bug** - privacy issues (such as issues with incognito) are not considered security bugs, but functional privacy issues.
   Convert to Type=Bug and add the Privacy component.
 Add yourself and any other security team members who may potentially need access to the cc: line.
-  Remove `Restrict-View-SecurityTeam` and add `Restrict-View-ChromePrivacy`.
+  Update the 'Issue access level' to `Limited Visibility + Googlers` and deselect / remove security@chromium.org from the 'add collaborator groups'.
-* **Add `Needs-Feedback` and set a next action date of 24-48 hours for more information** if there is no response, close the issue as `WontFix`.
+* **Add the `Needs-Feedback` hotlist (hotlistID: 5433459) and set a Next Action date of 24-48 hours for more information** if there is no response, close the issue as `WontFix`.
 * **Determine issue to be theoretical** - and follow the [process for such issues](http://go/chrome-speculative-bug-triage) – theoretical issues are ones that appear to be potentially real bugs, but there the report